tomaarsen/TwitchMarkovChain/README.md

 "Curly fries"
 "Loud people"
 </pre>
-Note that the | could be seen as "or".
-In the case of the bold text above, it could be read as: if the given input is "are the", then the output is "worst" or "reason".
+Note that the | is considered to be "or".
+In the case of the bold text above, it could be read as: if the given input is "are the", then the output is "worst" **or** "reason".

 ### Generation